Spring Cleaning Starts Early as Apple Drastically Delisting Outdated Apps in App Store

 Back in May, Apple announced that they would be removing “abandoned” apps from the App Store, and it looks like its making good on a promise.
 The company made an announcement stating that they would remove apps that did not receive an update 30 days after the announcement.
 During this time, Pixalate crawled the App Store and discovered that 650k apps met Apple’s qualifications.

-According to the Q2 2022 Delisted Mobile Apps Report provided by Pixelate, Apple has been cleaning out apps that have not seen an update at a seemingly faster pace than Google.
+According to the Q2 2022 Delisted Mobile Apps Report provided by Pixalate, Apple has been cleaning out apps that have not seen an update at a seemingly faster pace than Google.
 The report is based around both the Google Play store and the Apple App Store, and can potentially help with privacy threats as well as compliance breaches due to the apps not updating.

 In the second quarter of 2022, almost 600,000 apps were delisted from Google and Apple stores.
 Which is an almost 3x increase from the 220k delisted in the first quarter of 2022.